-- In the Primary School, the class teachers take registers at 8:25am and again between 1pm and 1:30pm each school day. - If the School does not receive a call from parent/carer by 10am on the day of the absence regarding the reason of absence, one of the School administrators makes a call to the pupil's home to verify reason for the absence.
+- Class teachers take registers at 8:30am and again between 1pm and 1:30pm each school day. - If the School does not receive a call from parent/carer by 10am on the day of the absence regarding the reason of absence, one of the School administrators makes a call to the pupil's home to verify reason for the absence.
 These verbal messages are logged. - For absences due to medical appointments, the School will require evidence of the appointments or conformation from parents.
-If neither is available then the absence will be recorded as unauthorised. - For persistent non-medical related absences (i.e. over 10% absences in any 2 week period), the parents will be required to meet the Behaviour Team. - Parents will be informed on their child's attendance for each term through pupil reports and parent meetings.
-If non-medical related absence is below 95% in any 1 term, then parents will be required to meet the Behaviour Team. - The appropriate symbols for different types of absence must be used correctly in all attendance registers. - Class teachers in the primary school are responsible for doing daily registers.
-They must report any concern about a pupil's absence at once to the main school office.
+If neither is available, then the absenæ will be recorded as unauthorised. - For persistent non-medical related absences (i.e. over 10% absences in any 2 week period), the parents will be required to meet the Pastoral Team. - Parents will be informed of their child's attendance for each term through pupil reports and parent meetings.
+If non-medical related absence is below 90% in any 1 term, then parents may be required to meet the Pastoral Team. - The appropriate symbols for different types of absence must be used correctly in all attendance registers. - Class teachers are responsible for doing daily registers.
+Theymust report any concern about a pupil's absence at once to the main school office.

-• The main office staff follow up on any absence, track attendance in every class per month, term and academic year; and analyse any pattern which will be investigated further and bring to the attention of the Behaviour Team and senior leaders the names of pupils with poor attendance (94% and below).
+• The main office staff follow up on any absence, track attendance in every class per month, term and academic year; and analyse any pattern which will be investigated further and bring to the attention of the Pastoral Team and senior leaders the names of pupils with poor attendance (90% and below).